U.S. coal miners hit Congress to rally for pension protection

 West Virginia Democratic Senator Joe Manchin said 46 Democratic senators and at least eight Republicans backed the bill.
 Three of the Republicans - Rob Portman of Ohio, Pat Toomey of Pennsylvania and Mark Kirk of Illinois - are up for reelection this November in tight races in coal-producing states.

+Senator Ron Wyden, an Oregon Democrat who is the ranking member of the Finance Committee, said he was "working both sides of the aisle" to make sure the bill gets passed.

+"Today it's mine workers; tomorrow it can be woodworkers," he said, referring to his state's logging industry.

-Democratic presidential nominee Hillary Clinton, who has criticized bankrupt coal companies for “shirking” the responsibility to pay healthcare benefits for retirees, voiced support for the bill.
+Democratic presidential nominee Hillary Clinton, who has criticized bankrupt coal companies for “shirking” their responsibility to pay healthcare benefits for retirees, voiced support for the bill.

-“I firmly believe that if you spent your life keeping the lights on for our country, we can’t leave you in the dark," Clinton said.
+“I firmly believe that if you spent your life keeping the lights on for our country, we can’t leave you in the dark," Clinton said in a statement.

 She has also proposed a $30 billion package to help coal states adapt to a changing economy.
 That plan has been overshadowed by a comment she made earlier this year that she would put coal companies out of business.

-McConnell spokesman Robert Steurer told Reuters there were no scheduling announcements at this time.
-The issue "deserves an open, transparent debate through regular order," he added.
+McConnell spokesman Robert Steurer told Reuters that the issue "deserves an open, transparent debate through regular order."

+Vera Newton, a member of the United Auto Workers' Louisville, Kentucky, chapter joined her members at the rally in solidarity with the coal workers.

+"If they lose this fight, we're next," she said.
+"It's like dominoes - if they lose their pension, other unions will follow."